-Grade Point Average: Grade Point Averages are calculated at the end of each school year for Rhetoric School students and posted on the student transcripts.
-Grades earned in elective courses, independent study courses, college and/or correspondence courses, or for work completed in home school settings may apply toward graduation requirements but are not factored into cumulative grade point averages.
+NOTE: Grades earned in elective courses, independent study courses, college and/or correspondence courses, or for work completed outside of CCS (e.g., home school or previous schools) may apply toward graduation requirements but are not factored into cumulative grade point averages.
+Transfer grades are not included on the transcript.

 Late Assignments: Assignments may not be turned in for credit more than three days past the due date in grades 2-12.
 There are two exceptions to this requirement.
 First, if a student had an unplanned absence, the due date is to be extended by the number of days he/she was absent.
 Second, if a student had a planned absence, all work should be due prior to the absence or on the first day back at school.
 In grades 2-12, if an assignment is late, the earned grade is reduced by ten percent for each late day.
-NOTE: Students using a remote learning/live stream option will be expected to complete their assignments by the due date assigned by the teacher.